dibope/mcserverstarter-3/README.md

-### Runs entirely on github no need to download
+#### Runs entirely on github no need to download
 ##### To use it for ur seedloaf server:

-1)Fork this and create 2 repository secrets named USERNAME, PASSWORD.(ur eamil and seddloaf password)
+1)Fork this and create 2 repository secrets named USERNAME, PASSWORD.(ur email and seddloaf password)

 ( No one can see them after u set so it's really a secret)